portco/connect_four/INSTRUCTIONS.md

 ## Task Guidelines

-- There is no need to implement an AI or electornic player.
+- There is no need to implement an AI or electronic player.
 The app only needs to be able to officiate the game play between human players.
 - We'll be reviewing the implementation for class and system design (modularity, extensibility, separation of concerns, etc); attention to detail (code layout,